 - Liver dysfunction (the liver metabolizes many hormones including cortisol, DHEA, estrogen, testosterone, progesterone, and thyroid hormone).

 - Poor digestive health, malabsorption problems and absence of ‘good’ gut bacteria.

-- Autoimmune disease where our own antibodies start attacking thyroid cells.
+- Autoimmune disease where our immune system creates inflammation that affects your thyroid cells.